 I decided to make a Brazilian agate piece with a center stone of rose quartz and three accent stones made with Ethiopian opal.
 Though the center stone was made from a piece of asteriated rose quartz from Auburn, California, the slice that I had wasn’t thick enough to make a sphere that I could utilize in determining where the star was oriented.

 Previously I have worked with Ethiopian opal to make cabs for rings.
 Typically, the material has some fractures, so selecting a fracture-free rough piece with a general dome shape can take some time.
-By being very selective in choosing the rough piece for color, shape, and defects you can get the best yield.
-Also, most of the rough has a coating of sandstone and some sandstone inclusions, so you need a strong backlight to highlight the amount of penetration of the sandstone.
-The light will also clearly reveal the depth and location of any fractures within the rough.
-Most dealers have a strong light you can use to evaluate the rough.
+By being selective in choosing the rough piece for color, shape, and defects you can get the best yield.
+Most of the rough has a coating of sandstone and some sandstone inclusions, so you need a strong backlight to highlight the amount of penetration of the sandstone.
+The light will clearly reveal the depth and location of any fractures within the rough.
+Most dealers have a strong light to evaluate the rough.

 After flattening the bottom of the rough, I prepared the dop sticks.
 Because the cabs will be rather small at 6 mm across, I used lengths of wood skewer sticks for dop sticks.
 I further reduced the diameter on the end of the sticks by shaping them with a file.
 I applied a small piece of dop wax on the stick by holding it over an alcohol lamp to melt and shape the wax.
 I carefully heated the opal piece by holding it in my fingers up to the side of the flame.
 Concurrently I heated the dop wax until it started to get very soft.
 I brought the wax up to the opal and stuck them together, and I reheated both taking care not to apply too much heat to the opal.